mui/material-ui/docs/pages/blog/material-ui-2024-updates.md

 manualCard: true
 ---

-As the end of the year approaches, we want to take some time to review some of this year's highlights for Material UI and update you on what the community can expect moving forward.
+As the end of the year approaches, we want to take some time to review some of this year's highlights for Material UI and update you on what you can expect moving forward.

 ## Material UI v6 release and support

 We released Material UI v6 in August, offering new features, fixes, and a smoother migration experience.
 So far, almost a million users have successfully migrated.

 The reception for the new version has been very positive, and we hope many more users can migrate in the upcoming months.